nicoverbruggen/phpmon/README.md

 <details>
 <summary><strong>Why is the app doing network requests?</strong></summary>

+The app will automatically check for updates, which is the most likely culprit.

+This happens at launch (unless disabled), and the app directly checks the Caskfile hosted on GitHub.
+This data is not, and will not be used for analytics (and, as far as I can tell, cannot).

-It's Homebrew.
-I can't prevent `brew` from doing things via the network when I invoke it.
+I also can't prevent `brew` from doing things via the network when PHP Monitor uses the binary.

-PHP Monitor itself doesn't do any network requests.
-Feel free to check the source code or intercept the traffic, if you don't believe me.
+The app includes an Internet Access Policy file, so if you're using something like Little Snitch there should be a description why these calls occur.

 </details>